NRexha/EasyMask/README.md

   The tool provides a built-in symmetry option.

 - **Customizable Brushes**
-  Tailor your brush to your needs with options for:
-  - Shape (you can even use your brushes)
+  Tailor your brush to your needs with the following settings: shape (you can even use your own alphas), size, smoothness, opacity and repetition
-  - Size
-  - Smoothness
-  - Opacity
-  - Repetition

 - **Output**
   Choose your desired output texture resolution(up to 4k) and format (PNG and TGA) to suit your project requirements.